 IN BLACK AND WHITE AND POST PROCESSING

 Many small consumer cameras and certainly all current DSLR and mirrorless cameras include a Black and White or Monochrome image option.
-Unlike the black and white films of the past, the software in modern digital cameras converts a color image to a black and white JPG in-camera.
+Unlike the black and white films of the past, the software in modern digital cameras converts a color image to a black and white JPG in-camera for preview even if you shoot raw.
 This will allow the photographer to view a preview in black and white on the LCD screen.
 This preview is certainly useful for training the photographic eye and providing instant feedback.
 Even if you are shooting in color, you can still convert your photos to black and white during post-processing.
-Many RAW processing programs, including Adobe Lightroom, include a Black and White conversion option.
+Many raw processing programs, including Adobe Lightroom, include a Black and White conversion option.
 In cases like this, it is always best to alter the saturation of colors and the exposure before black and white conversion.
 When the photo has been converted to black and white, alter the contrast, micro-contrast, and black and white levels to enhance patterns, textures, and light and shadow to tell a compelling story.